 Many different species of fungi can cause mucormycosis.
 Each species causes similar symptoms.

-Mucormycosis is most common among immunocompromised people, in patients with poorly controlled diabetes (particularly those with ketoacidosis), and in patients receiving the iron-chelating drug deferoxamine.
+Mucormycosis is most common among people with immunocompromise, people with poorly controlled diabetes (particularly those with ketoacidosis), and people receiving the iron-chelating medication deferoxamine.

 The most common form of mucormycosis is